singer-io/tap-surveymonkey/README.md

 3. Set up your config file.

-    An example config file is provided in `sample_config.json`, the access token and survey in that file are invalid, and will error out.
-Replace them with your own valid ones.
+    An example config file is provided in `sample_config.json`, the access token is invalid, and will error out.
+Replace it with your own valid one.

 4. Run the tap in discovery mode to get catalog.json file.